DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

 6. Post-incident activity
     * post-mortem analysis is performed
     * actions performed during the process are reviewed to determine if any changes need to be made in the preparation or detection and analysis phases
+    * lessons learned
+        * use a trained facilitator
-    * lessons learned drive continous improvement to ensure effective and efficient IR
+        * provides incident responders with an opportunity to reflect on the IR efforts an offer feedback that will drive continous improvement to ensure effective and efficient IR
+        * incident summary report generation
+            * describes the response efforst in detail
+        * retain any evidence necesary to comply with legal and regulatory compliance
+        * NIST Lessons Learned Questions:
+            1. How well did staff and management perform?
+            2. Were documented procedures followed?
+            3. Were those procedures adequate?
+            4. Did any actions inhibit the recover effort?
+            5. What would responders do differently next time?
+            6. How could information sharing improve?
+            7. What could prevent similar incidents?
+            8. What should the organization watch for?
+            9. What additional tools or resources are needed?

 * Inicident Response Team
     * must have personnel available 24/7
     * Groups that should be part of the team